Upper-Level Writing Requirements and Registration Procedures

 Only Directed Research: Specific Topic or Graded Journals as described above may be taken to satisfy the writing requirement in lieu of a seminar.
 A student undertaking Directed Research with the permission of the Curriculum Committee, as noted elsewhere, is NOT exempted from the writing requirement.

 Limited enrollment courses described as "workshops", "colloquia" or "problem courses" do not satisfy the writing requirement.

 1. As noted earlier, ALL SEMINARS ARE PRESELECTED.
-Students wishing to be preselected for seminars next semester must submit their preference form to Celeste Katz by the published deadline.
+Students wishing to be preselected for seminars next semester must submit their preference form to the registrar's office by the published deadline.
 Please note that these forms are labeled for the FIRST and SECOND choice selections.